raymondngiam/CarND-MPC-Project/README.md

 It also has 2 actuator inputs, ![](https://latex.codecogs.com/gif.latex?(\delta,a)^{T}), where ![](https://latex.codecogs.com/gif.latex?\delta) is the steering angle, and ![](https://latex.codecogs.com/gif.latex?a) is the acceleration.

-The next states are governed by the following dynamics:
+The states at the next time step are governed by the following dynamics:

 ![](https://latex.codecogs.com/gif.latex?x_%7Bt%2B1%7D%3Dx_%7Bt%7D%2Bv_%7Bt%7Dcos%28%5Cpsi_%7Bt%7D%29%5CDelta%20t)